jskaggs2/SCP-Tool/README.md

 ### Contents

-`/scripts/` contains `app.R`, which defines the shiny ui and server, and `helpers.R`, which contains helper functions to be used in `app.R`
+`scripts` contains `app.R`, which defines the shiny ui and server, and `helpers.R`, which contains helper functions to be used in `app.R`

-`/data/` contains example input datasets
+`data` contains example input datasets

 ### Run from the R console